 Worked Examples

-Real sediment-basin sizing, RUSLE soil-loss, Camp's-equation, and forebay-design problems — solved end-to-end with every formula, every assumption, and every number shown.
-Each example uses the same SEDCAD4 engine that powers the HydroComplete app, so you can open the scenario and tweak any input.
+Real stormwater and erosion-control problems — detention routing, sediment-basin sizing, RUSLE soil-loss, Camp's-equation, and forebay design — solved end-to-end with every formula, every assumption, and every number shown.
+Each example uses the same calculation engines that power the HydroComplete app, so you can open the scenario and tweak any input.

 5 acressilt loam10-yr stormNorth Carolina